Safe proprietary nootropic mushroom blend.

 • Shiitake: While you might know it from the kitchen, Shiitake is also included in blends for its rich nutritional profile.

-Other Nootropic Ingredients to Know
+Look for These Other Nootropic Ingredients

 Beyond the mushrooms themselves, many blends include other ingredients to round out their effects.
 These additions are chosen to work alongside the mushrooms and provide complementary benefits for your mind and body.
 Some common ones to look for include: